Extreme value theory for singular subspace estimation in the matrix denoising model: Additional material for non-Gaussian noise distributions

 In \cref{supp-fig:SBM1,supp-fig:SBM2,supp-fig:SBM3}, each column presents a histogram and a corresponding quantile-quantile (QQ) plot of $\tstat$.
-Across all figures, the dimension of the signal matrix is fixed at $n = 3000$, while the signal strength—determined by the parameters $p$ and $q$ in $\m{B}$—varies: \cref{supp-fig:SBM1}, \cref{supp-fig:SBM2}, and \cref{supp-fig:SBM3} represent strong, medium, and weak signals, respectively.
-The noise matrix $\m{E}$ is independently simulated 1800 times to create a random sample of $\mh{M}$, keeping $\m{M}$ fixed.
-Each histogram-QQ plot pair thus visualizes the empirical distribution of $\tstat$ under a specific combination of signal strength and noise type.
+Here, $n = 3000$ across all figures, while the signal strength varies based on the choice of parameters $p$ and $q$. \cref{supp-fig:SBM1,supp-fig:SBM2,supp-fig:SBM3} represent strong, medium, and weak signals, respectively.
+In each setting, the noise matrix $\m{E}$ is independently simulated 1800 times to create a random sample of $\mh{M}$, keeping $\m{M}$ fixed.

 The simulations show that $\tstat$ behaves similarly under the Bernoulli and Poisson SBMs.
 In both cases, $\tstat$ aligns reasonably well with the standard Gumbel distribution when the signal is strong, as shown in \cref{supp-fig:SBM1}.
 However, for moderate or weak signal strength (\cref{supp-fig:SBM2,supp-fig:SBM3}), there is a dramatic discrepancy compared to the standard Gumbel distribution.
 In contrast, under the Gaussian SBM (right-most column of \cref{supp-fig:SBM1,supp-fig:SBM2,supp-fig:SBM3}), $\tstat$ exhibits a less dramatic departure from the standard Gumbel distribution, even in the moderate and weak signal regimes.